flows-network/discord-chatgpt/README.md

 ## Prerequisites

 * You will need to bring your own [OpenAI API key](https://openai.com/blog/openai-api).
 If you do not already have one, [sign up here](https://platform.openai.com/signup).
 * You also need a bot token to access the Discord API.
 And then invite the bot to your Discord server.
-You can see the bot is offline.
+Now the bot is offline.
 But don't worry!
-After you follow all the steps, the bot will be online.
+After you finish all the steps, the bot will be online.
 Please refer to [How to create a Discord chat bot](https://flows.network/blog/discord-chat-bot-guide) to save the Discord API Token and invite the bot to your server.

 ## Deploy your Telegram ChatGPT bot in 3 steps